Supporting your child after a kidney transplant

 • urine tests – to check for blood, protein and other

-• substances in his or her urine
+• substances in their urine

 • blood tests – to check the function of the new kidney, and levels of the immunosuppression treatment

-• his or her blood pressure measured.
+• their blood pressure measured.

 If your child has any problems with the transplanted kidney, a kidney biopsy may be recommended.
 This can give more information about what is causing the problems.
 It is usually done on a single day.
-Initial results are available from 1-3 days but more detailed analysis may take further time.
+Initial results are available from one to three days but more detailed analysis may take further time.
 A tiny piece of the new kidney is removed from the body with a needle, and examined under microscopes.
-Special medicines are used so your child does not feel any pain and can sleep through the procedure.

 This can be a difficult and stressful experience for your child and the whole family, including other children.
 You and your child will learn more over time about how to help manage and live with a kidney transplant.